 Most Popular Product: Immortelle Divine Youth Oil, Almond Milk Concentrate

-Other Brands You'll Love: Origins, Kiehl's, NUXE, and La Roche-Posay
+Other Brands You'll Love: Origins, Kiehl's, Nuxe, and La Roche-Posay

 This is the perfect partner for a jade roller.
 L'Occitane's oil contains immortelle (an antioxidant powerhouse flower from Corsica) to battle environmental damage and give skin that healthy sheen we're all after.
 Use it at the end of your skincare routine to lock in all the moisture and hydration from your previous skincare steps, or add in a few drops to your foundation for a super glowy look.